 What does my company need to know about Fraser Health?

-Physicians who wish to participate in clinical trials as a site principal investigator are not employees of Fraser Health, but must have privileges with Fraser Health.
-Physicians are only allowed to conduct research at hospital sites for which they are privileges.
+Physicians who have privileges with Fraser Health are allowed to participate as a principal investigator for regulated clinical trials.
+Physicians are only allowed to conduct research at hospital sites for which they have privileges.
 All physicians must have their ethics application signed off by their immediate administrative supervisor in the health authority.

 Physicians who conduct research out of their own business offices are not required to obtain Fraser Health approvals as their private businesses are outside of the remit of the health authority.

 Does Fraser Health collect an ethics review fee?